sidhlee/juno-course-notes/bootcamp/js-application/api-and-ajax/api.md

 ### Typo in url

-Typo in API url results in hitting different domain all together.
-If that domain has no API then it would not have proper CORS header which leads to CORS Error in the network tab.
+Typo in API route params results in hitting different endpoint of the same domain.
+If that "non-existing" endpoint is not handled properly with 404 response and returns response without `Access-Control-Allow-Origin` header, the browser will throw CORS error.

 ## Why we have to call `response.json()` on fetch return?